SuperOfficeDocs/superoffice-docs/docs/database/tables/pushnotificationservice.md

 ---
-uid: table-pushnotificationservice
+uid: table-PushNotificationService
-title: pushnotificationservice table
+title: PushNotificationService table
 description: Used for storing handles to user devices that should receive push notifications so.generated: true
 keywords:
   - "database"
   - "PushNotificationService"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# pushnotificationservice Table (483)
+# PushNotificationService Table (489)

 ## Fields